 The primary responsibility for the development and implementation of controls to address operational risk rests with line management, with oversight by an internal high-level Risk Committee.
-The Committee is chaired by the Chief Executive of the HKMA with the Deputy Chief Executives and the Senior Executive Director (Development) as members.
+The Committee is chaired by the Chief Executive of the HKMA with the Deputy Chief Executives as members.
 The Risk Committee provides direction and guidance for line management in managing operational risk.